Simón Bolívar: Legacy

-Bolívar has had an immense and controversial legacy, becoming the essential personality of Latin America; he is known in the English-speaking world as Latin America's George Washington.
-He has been memorialized across the world in literature, public monuments, and historiography, and paid tribute to in the names of towns, cities, provinces, and other people, such as the American soldier Simon Bolivar Buckner, born in 1823.
-Bolívar's birthday, July 24, is a national holiday in Venezuela.
+Bolívar has had an immense legacy, becoming the essential personality of Latin America.
+The currencies of Venezuela and Bolivia—the bolívar and boliviano respectively—are named after Bolívar.
+In the English-speaking world, Bolívar is known as Latin America's George Washington.
+He has been memorialized across the world in literature, public monuments, and historiography, and paid tribute to in the names of towns, cities, provinces, and other people.
+The Quinta near Santa Marta has been preserved as a museum to Bolívar and the house in which he was born was opened as a museum and archive of his papers on 5 July 1921.
+In 1978, UNESCO created the International Simón Bolívar Prize "to reward an activity of outstanding merit in accordance with the ideals of Simón Bolívar."
+In 1997, the Archive of the Liberator Simón Bolívar was inscribed by UNESCO in the Memory of the World International Register and in the Regional Register for Latin America and the Caribbean in 2011.

 Initial historical evaluations of Bolívar were at first negative, consisting of criticism of his conduct of the war, execution of Piar, betrayal of Miranda, and authoritarianism.
 These and other criticisms endure in studies of Bolívar.
-Beginning in 1842, however, popular opinion about Bolívar in Venezuela became overwhelmingly positive and eventually became what has been described by scholars as the "cult of Bolívar", led by succeeding heads of the Venezuelan state.
-In 1998, Venezuela was renamed as the Bolivarian Republic of Venezuela by Chávez, who made extensive use of Bolívar's image for government projects and initiatives.
+Beginning in 1842, popular opinion about Bolívar in Venezuela became overwhelmingly positive and eventually became what has been described by scholars as the "cult of Bolívar", led by succeeding heads of the Venezuelan state.
+In 1998, President Hugo Chávez, who had made extensive use of Bolívar's image for government projects and initiatives, changed the official name of Venezuela to the Bolivarian Republic of Venezuela.

 In Colombia, allegiance or opposition to Bolívar formed the bedrock of the Conservative and Liberal parties respectively.
 Bolívar continued to have such a cultural influence in Colombia that in 1974 the 19th of April Movement, an insurgent leftist group that later joined an alliance thereof called the Simón Bolívar Guerrilla Coordinating Board, stole a sword alleged to belong to Bolívar from his Bogotá residence.